JRice15/global_outage_detection/README.md

 ## Usage

-This codebase is designed to be run on the NERSC supercomputing system.
+This codebase is designed to be run on the NERSC supercomputer, but will likely run on other systems.

 1. Create the appropriate conda environment using the environment specs files in `env`